Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 11: 17 May 2019

+- Visualised Decision Tree and Random Forest Classification algorithms in Python.

+- Learned how to tell an approximate accuracy ratio with the CAP method.

+**Aprox Time:** ***3 hours***

 ## Day 10: 16 May 2019
 Went to relax on musical swings between two coding sessions today 😄